Birkbeck2/vdwp2223/README.md

 For the Vue.js JavaScript framework, we will rely mainly on the official documentation at **vuejs.org**.

+## Review

+The first JavaScript session on setup, values, and data types can be found in the [repository for last term](https://github.com/Birkbeck2/web-dev-ux-lectures-22-23#coding-session-9---introduction-to-programming-with-javascript).

 ## Session 1 - Simple programs in JavaScript

 ### Learning outcomes